starknet-io/SNIPs/SNIPS/snip-86.md

 #### Handling Optional Fields

-Be prepared to handle optional fields such as `expirationTime` and `notBefore` when present in the message.
+Be prepared to handle optional fields such as `validUntil` and `validAfter` when present in the message.

 #### State-Dependent Verification